 1978 (3rd November)

-Margaret represented Britain at the independemce ceremony of Dominica.
+Margaret represented Britain at the independence ceremony of Dominica.

 Antony Armstrong-Jones married Lucy Lindsay-Hogg.

 1979 (27th August)

 Margaret’s second cousin, Lord Louis Mountbatten was assassinated by an IRA bomb off the Western coast of Ireland.

 Margaret made a tour of Swaziland.